 While much of the instruction in the first five semesters takes place in the familiar classroom setting, the use of other teaching methods is increasing.
 Numerous opportunities are provided for laboratory instruction in the preclinical sciences.
-Other techniques being implemented involve the use of smallgroup teaching, computer-assisted instruction and simulated clinical experiences.
+Other techniques being implemented involve the use of computer-assisted instruction, small-group teaching and simulated clinical experiences.

-Beginning with the first semester, students are placed in a variety of community-service agencies throughout Fort Worth to help them become familiar with the many health-related agencies in the community and the health problems with which such agencies does not be a community and the semencies deal.
+Beginning with the first semester, students are placed in a variety of community-service agencies throughout Fort Worth to help them become familiar with the many health-related agencies in the community and the health problems with which such agencies deal.